TechRadar Verdict

 Unfortunately, Australian readers will be missing out on the lower-specced options, but at least the price conversion compared to USD is pretty fair.
 Similarly, in the UK, you’ll have to live without the 4K screen.

-While the Lenovo Yoga 920 is definitely not the most affordable laptop, the price is comparable to what you would see with similar high-end laptops, and in fact, a bit cheaper than the Surface Book 2 (13.5-inch)
+While the Lenovo Yoga 920 is definitely not the most affordable laptop, the price is comparable to what you would see with similar high-end laptops, and in fact, a bit cheaper than the Surface Book 2 (13.5-inch).

 If you’re considering picking up the Surface Book 2, it’ll set you back $1,499 (£1,499, about AU$2,600) to start.
 That’s for a 7th-generation Intel Core i5 processor, 8GB of RAM, a 256GB SSD and an integrated GPU.
 However, prices cap at $2,999 (£2,999, about AU$5,200) for the top-end version, boasting an 8th-gen Intel Core i7 processor, 16GB RAM, a 1TB SSD and a GTX 1050 GPU.

 The Lenovo Yoga 920 comes in a wide variety of configurations, not to mention prices, but none of these options feature dedicated graphics.
 Instead, the 2-in-1 uses an integrated graphics solution, which should be able to handle most productivity and creative tasks like photo editing.
-However, don’t expect to get far with heavy gaming or video editing software.
+However, don’t expect to get far with heavy gaming or the best video editing software.

 Design